-Minor: The effects to soils (loss of soil surface roughness, increase in compaction or erosion) would be detectable.
-Effects would be slight (e.g., the impact of one pass of a vehicle), the area affected would be small (e.g., 20' of vehicle tracks), and the damage site-specific.
-Impacts would be short-term.
-If mitigation were needed to offset adverse impacts, it would be simple to implement and likely successful.
-Moderate: The effects to soils (loss of soil surface roughness, increase in compaction or erosion) would be readily apparent and detectable, likely long-term, and would result in a change to the soil character over a relatively localized area (up to 0.5 acre).
-Mitigation measures would probably be necessary to offset adverse impacts and would likely succeed.
+Minor: The effects to soils (loss of soil surface roughness, increase in compaction or erosion) will be detectable.
+Effects will be slight (e.g., the impact of one pass of a vehicle), the area affected will be small (e.g., 20' of vehicle tracks), and the damage site-specific.
+Impacts will be short-term.
+If mitigation were needed to offset adverse impacts, it will be simple to implement and likely successful.

+Moderate: The effects to soils (loss of soil surface roughness, increase in compaction or erosion) will be readily apparent and detectable, likely long-term, and will result in a change to the soil character over a relatively localized area (up to 0.5 acre).

+Mitigation measures will probably be necessary to offset adverse impacts and will likely succeed.

-Major: The effects to soils (loss of soil surface roughness, increase in compaction or erosion) would be readily apparent and detectable, long-term, and would substantially change the character of the soil surface over a large area (>0.5 acre).
-Mitigation measures to offset adverse impacts would be needed, extensive, and their success could not be guaranteed.
+Major: The effects to soils (loss of soil surface roughness, increase in compaction or erosion) will be readily apparent and detectable, long-term, and will substantially change the character of the soil surface over a large area (>0.5 acre).
+Mitigation measures to offset adverse impacts will be needed, extensive, and their success could not be guaranteed.